okta/okta.github.io/_source/_posts/2018-07-02-build-a-secure-crud-app-with-aspnetcore-and-react.md

 I know this looks like a lot, but most of it is pretty simple.
 Let's break it down into categories: state, handlers, and Okta stuff.

 ## Handle User State in the React Application
 The state declared in the constructor, has six properties.
 The `firstName`, `lastName`, `email`, and `password` are the required fields for registering  an account in Okta..
 The `sessionToken` property is there to use when checking to see if the user has mistakenly come to the page when they are already logged in.
 It's checked using the `checkAuthentication()` method that runs from the constructor.
-The `render()` method checks the value of the `sessionToken`, and if a session token exists, redirectsthe user is redirected to the homepage.
+The `render()` method checks the value of the `sessionToken`, and if a session token exists, redirects the user is redirected to the homepage.

 There are many handler functions in the component: one for each property the user will edit in the form, and one for handling the submission of the registration form.
 The handlers for each field on the form are simple.
 They update the state when the fields' values are changed by the user.
 The form submission handler does exactly what you'd expect; it submits the information in the form to a URL so that the API can handle creating the user in Okta.